momokaiwase/genre-classifier/README.md

 `make_song_chart.py` tracks what artists have already been searched, so when run will continuously search the remaining artists.
 If a timeout occurs, it will restart the search for that artist.

+It should be noted that some artists, like 50 Cent and Jay-Z, are unable to have full searches done on them for some reason; the API will keep timing out no matter how many times we try and search, therefore we are omitting these artists and any future artists that have the same issue.

 ## Authors